ng-merl/gSOAP/README.txt

 This imports all soapcpp-generated definitions and the namespace mapping table.

-To develop a C++ client application based on proxies, use the generated 'soapcalcProxy.h' class and 'calc.nsmap' XML namespace table to access the calculator Web service.
-Both need to be #include'd in your source.
-Then compile and link the 'soapC.cpp', 'soapClient.cpp', and 'stdsoap2.cpp' (or libgsoap++) to complete the build.
+To develop a C++ client application based on proxies, use 'soapcpp2' option -i:

+	$ wsdl2h -s -o calc.h http://www.cs.fsu.edu/~engelen/calc.wsdl
+	$ soapcpp2 -i calc.h

+This generates 'soapcalcProxy.h' and 'soapcalcProxy.cpp' with a calcProxy class you can use to invoke the service.
+For example:

+	#include "soapcalcProxy.h"
+	#include "calc.nsmap"
+	main()
+	{ calcProxy service;
+	  double result;
+	  if (service.add(1.0, 2.0, result) == SOAP_OK)
+	    std::cout << "The sum of 1.0 and 2.0 is " << result << std::endl;
+  	  else
+	    service.soap_stream_fault(std::cerr);
+	}

+Compile and link with 'soapC.cpp' and 'stdsoap2.cpp' (or -lgsoap++).

-To develop a C client, use 'wsdl2h' option '-c' to generate pure C code.
+To develop a C client, use 'wsdl2h' option -c to generate pure C code.

 There are many options that you can use depending on the need to develop C applications, C++ with or without STL, or C++ proxy and server objects.
 In addition, the XML schema type mapping is defined by 'typemap.dat', located in the 'WS' folder.
 The 'typemap.dat' file is used to customize the 'wsdl2h' output.
+It is important to use this file for larger projects that depend in WS-* protocols, such as WS-Addressing and WS-Security.

-More information about the wsdl2h and soapcpp2 tools and their options can be found in the gSOAP documentation and the Quick How-To page on the gSOAP Web site, see: http://gsoap2.sourceforge.net
+More information about the 'wsdl2h' and 'soapcpp2' tools and their options can be found in the gSOAP documentation and the Quick How-To page on the gSOAP Web site, see: http://gsoap2.sourceforge.net

 See also the 'gsoap/wsdl/README.txt' for more details on the WSDL parser and